-1. Confidential Resources: Counselors/therapists at the University Counseling Center and priests acting in a pastoral capacity.
-The University provides confidential resources who are outside the official reporting channels.
-Any community member may seek advice and counseling confidentially, including about sexual assault, sexual harassment or other sexual misconduct, by speaking to those University employees.

-Note that confidentiality will be maintained by a counselor or therapist under all circumstances except when there is an immediate threat of serious harm to a person.
+Confidential Resources: Counselors/therapists at the University Counseling Center, priests acting in a pastoral capacity, and Faculty Ombuds.
+Any community member may seek advice and counseling confidentially, including about sexual misconduct, by speaking to these University employees who are outside the official reporting channels.
+Confidentiality will be maintained by a counselor, therapist or priest acting in a pastoral capacity under all circumstances, except when there is an immediate threat of serious harm to a person.
 This means that, in almost all circumstances, these people are not required to report any information to anyone without permission.
+Please note that the University also has a Faculty Ombuds who, except in certain required instances such as immediate threat of serious harm, will not report instances of sexual misconduct.

-2. Nurses and Nurse Practitioners at the Student Health Center and the Sexual Assault Resource Coordinator (SARC) team.
-The University has designated these employees to provide immediate assistance and support to any person wishing to make a report of sexual assault, sexual harassment, or other sexual misconduct.
+Nurses and Nurse Practitioners at the Student Health Center and the Sexual Assault Resource Coordinator (SARC) team.
+The University has designated these employees to provide immediate assistance and support to any person wishing to make a report of sexual misconduct.
 These people are considered responsible employees and are required to share disclosures of sexual misconduct with the Title IX Coordinator, but generally only report that an incident occurred without revealing any personally identifying information about the person, if requested by the reporting person.
-These reports to the Title IX Coordinator will include the name of the Respondent (if shared), general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an ongoing threat is present in order to evaluate whether a timely warning should be issued.
+These reports to the Title IX Coordinator will include the name of the Respondent (if shared), general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an on-going threat is present in order to evaluate whether a timely warning should be issued.

-3. All other employees.
+All other University employees.
 As noted in Section IV, all employees (except for confidential resources listed above) are considered responsible employees and are required to share disclosures of sexual misconduct with the Title IX Coordinator.
 These reports to the Title IX Coordinator will include the name of the reporting person, name of the Respondent (if shared), general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an on-going threat is present in order to evaluate whether a timely warning should be issued.